Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 TL;DR
 =====

-The :mod:`qiskit.algorithms` module has been fully refactored to use the :mod:`~qiskit.primitives` instead of the :class:`~qiskit.utils.QuantumInstance`, which is now deprecated, for circuit execution.
+The :mod:`qiskit.algorithms` module has been fully refactored to use the :mod:`~qiskit.primitives`, for circuit execution, instead of the :class:`~qiskit.utils.QuantumInstance`, which is now deprecated.

 There have been **3 types of refactoring**:

 1. Algorithms refactored in a new location to support :mod:`~qiskit.primitives`.
-These algorithms have the same class names as the :class:`~qiskit.utils.QuantumInstance`\-based ones but are in a new namespace.
+These algorithms have the same class names as the :class:`~qiskit.utils.QuantumInstance`\-based ones but are in a new sub-package.

     .. attention::

        **Careful with import paths!!** The legacy algorithms are still importable directly from :mod:`qiskit.algorithms`.
 Until the legacy imports are removed, this convenience import is not available for the refactored algorithms.
-Thus, to import the refactored algorithms you must always **specify the full import path** (i.e., ``from qiskit.algorithms.eigensolvers import VQD``)
+Thus, to import the refactored algorithms you must always **specify the full import path** (e.g., ``from qiskit.algorithms.eigensolvers import VQD``)

     - `Minimum Eigensolvers`_
     - `Eigensolvers`_